Auckland shooter's troubled past included 'serious charges'

 Details on the Auckland CBD shooter's troubled past have come to light, as court documents show he pleaded guilty to a number of "serious charges" in March this year.

-Matu Reid, 24, went on a shooting spree at a construction worksite this morning where he killed two people before eventually being shot dead by police.
+Matu Reid, 24, went on a shooting spree at a construction worksite this morning where he killed two people.
+Police say it's likely he died during an exchange of gunfire with officers after they found him barricaded in a lift shaft.

 Ten others were wounded in the shooting, with seven of them requiring hospital treatment.